Dark matter is one of the unsolved mysteries in physics and astrophysics.

 - Weakly Interacting Massive or Low-Mass Particles.
 They include particles that have a very weak interaction with the rest of the matter, but with a finite mass contributing to the overall mass of the galaxy or universe.
 Due to their nature, they cannot be “seen” or easily detected and so can be categorized as dark matter.
 A good candidate is a tiny ghost particle named neutrino that exists in large numbers throughout the universe.
 Neutrinos are weakly interacting low-mass particles that because of their abundance in the universe can be a good candidate.

 - Brown dwarfs are other candidates.
 They include objects with masses higher than Jupiter but lower than the Sun that virtually do not radiate any light.
-It is not yet clear as to how many of these bodies exist in the universe and if they contribute to the dark matter.
+It is not yet clear how many of these bodies exist in the universe and if they contribute to dark matter.

 New Discovery Sheds More Light on the Question of What Is Dark Matter